HeNoor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)"

-**writes into the file ls_cwd_content the result of the command ls -la** ls -la > ls_cwd_content
+**writes into the file ls_cwd_content the result of the command ls -la**

+ls -la > ls_cwd_content

-**duplicates the last line of the file iacta** tail -n 1 iacta >> iacta
+**duplicates the last line of the file iacta**

+tail -n 1 iacta >> iacta

+**deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.**

+find . -type f -name "*.js" -delete